Owner/Director of Love2Dance All-Stars

 Jentesta Caldwell has been a member of the Love2Dance teaching staff for nearly a decade.
 Her training includes ballet, tap, jazz, hip-hop,acrobatics and ballroom.
 Jen was a member of the Golden State Warriors Dance Team for six season and is currently dancing with La Femme Panache, a San Francisco based Dance and Talent company.
 Her professional dance career has taken her to many places including China, Las Vegas, Taiwan, the Philippines and London where she performed in the New Year's Day Parade.
 Jen's choreography is unique and dynamic, she pushes her students to excel and achieve their goals.
 Jen looks forward to helping her students connect with the music and tell a story through contemporary dance.

-Lizzie is a currently in her fourth season as a dancer for the Golden State Warriors Dance Team.
+You may recognize Lizzie from Oracle Arena since she was a dancer for the Golden State Warriors Dance Team for the past four seasons.
 Lizzie began her dance training at Love2Dance in high school and went on to study dance in college.
 It has always been a dream of hers to one day return to the studio as a dance teacher.
-She is so excited to share her vast knowledge of the performance and entertainment industry with the students of Love2Dance.
+She is excited to share her vast knowledge of the performance and entertainment industry with the students of Love2Dance.
+Lizzie's kind demeanor and excellent communication skills have come in handy as she works in the studio front office.

 Tamara was born and raised in Wichita, Kansas where she started dancing at the age of 3 and began dancing pre-professionally in ballet at the age of 10.
 Tamara earned her BFA in Dance on scholarship at The University of Kansas and shortly thereafter moved to Miami to work at some of the most well respected dance studios in the Country with an intense desire to choreograph and teach.
 She taught in Miami for more than 20 years before moving to Novato with her husband and two boys in the summer of 2014.
 Tamara is well versed in all areas of ballet, jazz, lyrical, tap and acrobatics.
 She has won numerous awards for her choreography and is a seasoned competition teacher.
 Her performance experience is also vast, dancing with the Tennessee Ballet, Metropolitan Ballet of Wichita, Motion Dance Company of Miami and in various musical theatre productions, as well as having had her own entertainment production company.
 Tamara is a fun, highly energetic teacher and is very excited to share her extensive knowledge and passion for dance to the next generation here in Novato.